alfredleo/solutions/README.md

 Interesting problems and solutions

 Solutions to problems that I found interesting.
-Languages are PHP and Golang
+Languages are PHP, Golang and Python